NHSDigital/record-a-vaccination-guidance/app/index.md

 This guide covers the different sections of Record a vaccination (RAVS).

+You can also:

+* watch our [training video for an introduction to using RAVS]
-You can also [join a drop-in session](https://future.nhs.uk/vaccsandscreening/viewCalendar?cid=1351409&viewDate=20260320&eid=10708678), where our onboarding team will be available to answer any questions you have about using RAVS.
+* [join a drop-in session](https://future.nhs.uk/vaccsandscreening/viewCalendar?cid=1351409&viewDate=20260320&eid=10708678), if you have any questions

-- To log in to RAVS, go to [NHS Record a vaccination](https://www.ravs.england.nhs.uk).
+To log in to RAVS, go to [NHS Record a vaccination](https://www.ravs.england.nhs.uk).

-- For information on who can use the service and how to onboard, see [NHS England Digital: Record a vaccination service](https://digital.nhs.uk/services/vaccinations-point-of-care/record-a-vaccination-service).
+For information on who can use the service and how to onboard, see [NHS England Digital: Record a vaccination service](https://digital.nhs.uk/services/vaccinations-point-of-care/record-a-vaccination-service).

 ## Vaccination data